DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/workflows/README.md

 - including loading the test credentials from colorado-rla/test/corla-test-credentials.psql.
 - Run the raire-service by following its [README](https://github.com/DemocracyDevelopers/raire-service).

 Now you should be able to run demo http files by clicking on the double-green-arrow in IntelliJ.
+Run them in the `dev` environment - this loads some variables from `http-client.env.json`.
 To run the complete demo, execute the following:
 - `demo1_loadCVRs.http`
 - `demo1_loadManifests.http`
 - `Boulder_loadCVRs.http`